42ways/docker-rt/README.md

-# docker-rt
+# docker-rt - 42ways fork

 [RT](https://www.bestpractical.com/rt/), or Request Tracker, is a issue tracking system.
-Currently build with RT 4.2.12.
+Will be built with the [current RT version](download from https://download.bestpractical.com/pub/rt/release/rt.tar.gz).

 ## Features

-In this first build this container makes some assuptions that might not be for everyone.
-The database used is Postgresql.
+This Docker spec changes some of the main assumptions of the [forked version](https://github.com/reuteras/docker-rt).

+The operating system is Ubuntu.
+The database used is MySQL.

 You have to use SSL and add the following files at startup:

 * RT_SiteConfig.pm
 * server-chain.pem